 What could be worse than finding the home of your dreams only to see it snapped up by another buyer because you didn’t have your finances in order?

 Not only is getting preapproval highly recommended to ease the buying process, but it means you will be less stressed when visiting properties for sale and display homes.
 Instead of constantly worrying about whether you’ll be able to afford it, you’ll be able to focus on the most important things: like whether there are good schools and cafes in the area, how far the nearest public transport station is, and whether the neighbourhood has a community spirit.

 What must your home have in it?
 If you’re looking for an established property, this might mean vetting homes depending on the fixtures and fittings included, the number of bedrooms, the speed of the internet – it depends on your needs.

 Alternatively, you might want to find your dream home in a master-planned community.
 These new suburbs have been designed with liveability in mind, meaning everything you need will likely be close by.
+These communities are often in close proximity to more established suburbs like Tarneit, for example, in Melbourne’s west.
 More importantly, buying a new house-and-land package will help ensure you get everything you’ve written down on your ‘must-include’ list.

 Keep Track With Photos

 If you’re visiting lots of different houses or display suites every weekend, it will probably get to the point where you start forgetting what some of the homes looked like – even the properties that felt ‘right’ at the time.

 To avoid missing out on your dream home while still feeding your FOMO, start snapping photos of the properties you visit.
 You’ll be able to keep a ‘property diary’ to review at a later stage, and you never know how your feelings might change a few days later.
 Maybe that home that seemed like the dream pick won’t conjure the same feelings when you go through the photos a week down the track.